-Net patient service revenues are recorded at the estimated net realizable amount due from patients, third-party payors, and others, for services rendered.
+Net patient service revenues - Net patient service revenues are recorded at the estimated net realizable amount due from patients, third-party payors, and others, for services rendered.
 Retroactive adjustments under reimbursement agreements with third-party payors are accrued on an estimated basis in the period the related services are rendered and adjusted in future periods as final settlements are determined.